 - The Truck Driver: The driver involved in the collision may certainly be at fault.
 In fact, one study found that truckers tended to be at fault for truck crashes more than 60% of the time.
 It is important to look at how the driver behaved before and during the crash, because there may be evidence of intoxication or - much more likely - chronic sleep deprivation.

 - The Trucking Company: The company that hired or allowed the driver to operate its vehicle may be liable for a collision.
-If the company encouraged reckless behavior like speeding up shipments, did not enforce safety standards, or skipped necessary maintenance on the truck, it may be just as guilty in the eyes of the law.
+If the company encouraged reckless behavior like speeding up shipments, did not enforce safety standards, or skipped necessary maintenance on the truck, they may be legally liable for a collision.

-- The Truck’s Manufacturer: If a faulty part caused the crash, the manufacturer of that part can sometimes be held liable.
-This can be very difficult to prove, which is why you always need an experienced truck collision attorney to represent you and fight on your behalf.
+- The Truck’s Manufacturer: If a faulty part caused the crash, the manufacturer of that part may be held liable.
+This may be difficult to prove, which is why you always need an experienced truck collision attorney to represent you and fight on your behalf.

-Our experienced truck wreck attorneys at Leventhal & Puga, P.C., have dealt with "big" nationwide trucking companies and their insurers many times before, all across the United States.
-We are not intimidated or discouraged by their tactics, and have successfully won significant compensation for our clients after a truck accident, allowing them to rebuild and move forward in their lives.
+Our experienced truck wreck attorneys at Leventhal Puga Braley P.C. have dealt with big nationwide trucking companies and their insurers many times before, all across the United States.
+We are not intimidated or discouraged by their tactics, and have successfully won significant compensation for our clients after a truck accident, allowing them to move forward in their lives.

 For a no-cost consultation with our team, please call (303) 759-9945 or toll-free (877) 433-3906 today to discuss what happened and see what we can do for your situation.